MiriamMcNamara/weekend-react-gallery/README.md

 ## Acknowledgements

 This was a tough one!
 Thanks to everyone in my cohort, and to Dev, for all of the awesome help.

-## Support

-Holler at me on Slack if you need any help installing this project!